Labyrinth Walking Meditation: Benefits for Stress Relief

 Classic Designs You May Encounter

-The Cretan, or classical, labyrinth remains the benchmark labyrinth design: seven nested circuits that trace a continuous meander seen on Bronze-Age coins, pottery, and temple floors across the Mediterranean.
-Its circuitous way begins at the outer edge, sweeps you close to the center, then flings you back toward the rim again and again until, almost unexpectedly, you arrive at the still point in the middle.
+The Cretan, or classical, labyrinth remains the benchmark labyrinth design.
+It is composed of seven nested circuits that form a continuous, flowing pattern, seen historically on Bronze-Age coins, pottery, and temple floors across the Mediterranean.
+Its circuitous way begins at the outer edge, draws you inward toward the center, then gently redirects you outward again before guiding you back in.
+This repeated movement creates a steady rhythm that builds toward a quiet arrival at the center.

 From Stress Relief to Creative Spark